benber86/retropgf_grants/vyper.md

 The elaboration and implementation of the ERC-5202 factory pattern allows developers to deploy larger contracts for minimum deployment gas and to create complex factory contracts.
 Finally, the development of a module system for the language will improve developer experience by limiting the need to reuse code across contracts.

-As Optimism's second largest language, Vyper plays an instrumental role in the Collective's evolution, helping to provide onboard a larger amount of protocols and offer end-users more dapps while fostering language diversity.
+As Optimism's second largest language, Vyper plays an instrumental role in the Collective's evolution, helping to provide onboard a larger amount of protocols and offer end-users more dapps while increasing the efficiency of the OP stack.
 Vyper's unwavering commitment to security and continuous support for Optimism's growth testifies to its profound impact and make it a prime candidate for the retrofunding grant.

 ##### Contribution links